Codecademy/docs/content/java/concepts/variables/variables.md

 ---
-Title: 'Variables'
+Title: "Variables"
-Description: 'Variables are used whenever there’s a need to store a piece of data and ensures code re-usability.'
+Description: "Variables are used whenever there’s a need to store a piece of data and ensures code re-usability."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Variables'
+  - "Variables"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Variables** are used whenever there’s a need to store a piece of data.
 A variable contains data that can be used in the program elsewhere.
 Using variables also ensures code re-usability since it can be used to replace the same value in multiple places.